pnp/blog/content/post/quickbooks-api-integration-with-power-automate-using-custom.md

 **Step 5 -- Export collection**

-Now we are done with the postman and it\'s time to export this collection, which will be used in Power automate to create the custom connector.
+Now we are done with the postman and it's time to export this collection, which will be used in Power automate to create the custom connector.